 FIG. 63.
-Chin, broad The midpoint of the mandible (mental protuberance) and overlying soft tissue is broader than usual.
+Chin, broad.
+The midpoint of the mandible (mental protuberance) and overlying soft tissue is broader than usual.
+Chin, cleft: See Chin, vertical crease Chin Dimple Definition: A persistent midline depression of the skin over the fat pad of the chin (Fig. 64). subjective Comments: The borders of the depression are round.

 FIG. 64.
-Chin dimple Note the midline depression of the skin over the fat pad of the chin.
+Chin dimple.
+Note the midline depression of the skin over the fat pad of the chin.
+Chin, Horizontal Crease Definition: Horizontal crease or fold situated below the vermilion border of the lower lip and above the fatty pad of the chin, with the face at rest (Fig. 65). subjective

 FIG. 65.
-Chin, horizontal crease Note the horizontal crease or fold situated below the vermilion border of the lower lip and above the fatty pad of the chin.

-FIG. 66.
-Chin, H-shaped crease Note the H-shaped crease in the fat pad of the chin.
+Chin, horizontal crease.
+Note the horizontal crease or fold situated below the vermilion border of the lower lip and above the fatty pad of the chin.
+Chin, H-Shaped Crease Definition: H-shaped crease in the fat pad of the chin (Fig. 66). subjective Comments: The H-shape must be distinguished from Vertical crease of the chin.
+Synonym: Chin, H-shaped groove.